 Hockey Emergency Kit

-Hockey is a very physical sport; more so than soccer or volleyball.
-Your emergency kit will include many more items than some of the emergency kits since the equipment is prone to becoming faulty or breaking.
-Especially remember to include these items:
+Hockey is a very physical sport, more so than soccer or volleyball.
+Your emergency kit will include many more items than some others since the equipment is prone to becoming faulty or breaking.
+It’ll be especially helpful to remember to include these items:

 - Spare Blades